 Whether your creative talents are to be found in painting, drawing, sculpting, video making or animation there are opportunities outside the curriculum.
-The only limit is your imagination and the art department regularly participates in competitions and stage exhibitions of students' work outside school.
+The department has an open-door policy for all to create and be creative.
+The only limit is your imagination and the Art Department regularly participates in competitions and stages exhibitions of students' work outside school.